Kowa Pharmaceutical Europe Co. Ltd. here after referenced as ‘the Company’.

 For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals’ rights under the General Data Protection Regulation.
-You can contact the Information Commissioner at ico.org.uk/concerns/ or by telephone: +44 (0) 303 123 1113 for further information about your rights and how to make a formal complaint.
+You have the right to lodge a complaint at any time with a supervisory authority, this may be where you work, normally live or where any alleged infringement of data protection laws occurred.
+In the UK, the supervisory authority is the Information Commissioner at ico.org.uk/concerns/ or by telephone: +44 (0) 303 123 1113 for further information about your rights and how to make a formal complaint.

 If you would like to exercise any of these rights, please contact us in writing (see above), providing enough information to identify you and let us know which information to which your request relates.

 If you are not satisfied with any complaint you have with us, you also have the right to make a complaint to the Information Commissioners Office, which is the supervising authority in the UK in relation to data processing.